OmkarHub56/OmkarHub56/README.md

 - ### I have always been keen to learn the behind the scenes of an Android app right from the day I played my first mobile game.
 - ### I am looking for internship opportunities for the same.
 - ### We can collab as well.
-I would be more than happy to work on a app together.
+I would be more than happy to work on an app together.
 - ### I have 10 months of experience in developing apps.
 - ### Connect with me on Linkedin.